alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 This applies a slight darkening to any images when dark mode is enabled -- unless they're an SVG, or I've added the `dark_aware` class that means an image look okay in dark mode.
 This makes images a bit less vibrant in dark mode, so they're not too visually loud.
 This is a suggestion from Thomas Steiner, from [an article][steiner] with a lot of useful advice about supporting dark mode.

 When this rule is present, the banner vanishes.
 When I delete it, the banner looks fine.

 **Eventually I found the answer: I'd not thought about (or heard of!) the [stacking context]**.
-The stacking context is a way of thinking about HTML elements in three dimensions, where there's a z-axis that affects which elements appear above or below each other.
+The stacking context is a way of thinking about HTML elements in three dimensions.
-There are a number of rules that affect where elements appear in the stacking context -- `z-index` is one (which seems obvious), and `filter` is another (which is less obvious).
+It introduces a z-axis that determines which elements appear above or below each other.
+It's affected by properties like `z-index`, but also less obvious ones like `filter`.

 In light mode, the banner and the image are both part of the same stacking context.
 This means that both elements can be rendered together, and the positioning rules are applied together -- so the banner appears on top of the image.

-**In dark mode, my `filter` rule creates a new stacking context.**
+**In dark mode, my `filter` property creates a new stacking context.**
 Applying a `filter` to an element forces it into a new stacking context, and in this case that means the image and the banner will be rendered separately.
-Browsers render elements in DOM order, and because the banner appears before the image in the HTML, the stack context with the banner is rendered first, then the stacking context with the image is rendered separately and covers it up.
+Browsers render elements in DOM order, and because the banner appears before the image in the HTML, the stacking context with the banner is rendered first, then the stacking context with the image is rendered separately and covers it up.

-The correct fix is not to set a `z-index`, but swap the order of DOM elements so the banner is rendered after the image:
+The correct fix is not to set a `z-index`, but to swap the order of DOM elements so the banner is rendered after the image:

 ```html
 <div class="container">